Postural Orthostatic Tachycardia Syndrome (POTS), the Vagus Nerve and Cervical Spine instability

 If you would like to get more information specific to your challenges please email us: Get help and information from our Caring Medical staff

 This article discusses very similar problems that cause an elevated heart rate – Inappropriate sinus tachycardia and postural tachycardia syndrome (POTS).
-While they share common cardiovascular-like symptoms, there is a main difference that separates their diagnosis.
+While they share common cardiovascular-like symptoms, there is the main difference that separates their diagnosis.
 POTS and its cardiovascular-type symptoms are triggered by a change in body position or orthostatic stress.
 Inappropriate sinus tachycardia is a condition where the heart races and there is no understandable reason for it other than it is “inappropriate.”

 1 Eftekhari H, Maddock H, Pearce G, Raza S, Kavi L, Lim PB, Osman F, Hayat SA.
 Understanding the future research needs in Postural Orthostatic Tachycardia Syndrome (POTS): Evidence mapping the POTS adult literature.
 Autonomic Neuroscience.
 2021 Apr 18:102808.
 [Google Scholar]